Your Pet, Your Pill: A Book Review

 Topics Covered

 After reading about the author, I could relate.
-I know on a personal level my heart cat Dusty was so chill.
+I know personally that my heart cat Dusty was so chill.
 She was the definition of unconditional love, go with the flow, confident with a little bit of sass.
 My first cat Precious was quite the diva.
 However, she always showed such care and support instinctively when she knew I was suffering.
 Both my cats were such a great support system for me in so many trying and difficult times.
 I do not know how I would have coped without having them nearby to comfort and soothe me with their purrs and goofy antics.

 So, I am sure you are curious, what does this book cover?
 If you ask me, it covers just about everything.
-In this delightful read, you will find a collection of over one hundred short stories of how pets help heal, bring comfort, and add an impactful meaningful change to our lives.
+In this delightful read, you will find a collection of over one hundred short stories about how pets help heal, bring comfort, and add an impactful meaningful change to our lives.

-There are over 101 topics covered however the book is sectioned into three main parts.
+There are over 101 topics covered; however, the book is sectioned into three main parts.

 Part 1: Pets and Happiness